 \subsection{Time evolution}

-We consider the overall evolution of the waveform for models with the standard magnetic fields configuration (labelled as \texttt{1}), for which rotation has a major dynamic impact.
+We considered the overall evolution of the waveform for models with the standard magnetic fields configuration (labelled as \texttt{1}), for which rotation has a major dynamic impact.
 Particularly, with faster rotation, the \gls{PNS} deforms, flattening at the poles and bulging at the equator due to centrifugal force.
 Rotation also effectively suppressing the \gls{PNS} core vibrations by dampening external excitations of \gls{PNS} vibrations \citep{Pajkos2019}.

 Figure \ref{fig:spectros} shows the \gls{GW} time evolution and corresponding spectrograms for three models (\texttt{s0.4-1}, \texttt{s0.9-1}, and \texttt{s2.4-1}), each representative of a different rotational range.
 Regardless of the initial rotation, the \glspl{GW} emission is highly active from bounce until approximately $\unit[25]{ms}$ post-bounce across a broad frequency spectrum.
-As described in Section \ref{sec:qualitative}, this phase is characterized by strong prompt convection, emitting both low-frequency ($f\lesssim\unit[500]{Hz}$) and high-frequency ($f\gtrsim\unit[500]{Hz}$) \glspl{GW}.
+As described in Section \ref{sec:qualitative}, this phase is characterised by strong prompt convection, emitting both low-frequency ($f\lesssim\unit[500]{Hz}$) and high-frequency ($f\gtrsim\unit[500]{Hz}$) \glspl{GW}.
 A notable feature in the high-frequency category is a mode at $\unit[750]{Hz}$, which intensifies with increasing rotation rate (see Figure \ref{fig:spectros}, bottom panels).
-In slow, fast, and very fast rotating models, high-frequency modes weaken and disappear after $\sim\unit[50]{ms}$.
-The \gls{GW} emission then enters a quieter phase, characterized by smaller amplitude and a steady increase of the frequency.
+In slow, fast, and very fast-rotating models, high-frequency modes weaken and disappear after $\sim\unit[50]{ms}$.
+The \gls{GW} emission then enters a quieter phase, characterised by a smaller amplitude and a steady increase in the frequency.

-The behavior of the intermediately rotating case is exceptional.
+The behaviour of the intermediately rotating case is exceptional.
 The frequency of the mode excited due to rotation starts to ramp up as well (see bottom panel of Figure \ref{fig:spectros}.B).
 Additionally, in all rotational regimes, mode mixing renders the fundamental $^2f$ mode (\cite{TorresForne19b, Rodriguez23}, green lines) and the convection modes indistinguishable in the spectrograms.
 Nevertheless, a cautionary note is in order here.
 Since the frequency of the fundamental $^2f$ mode has been obtained from universal relations computed for non-rotating \gls{CCSN} simulations, and their applicability to fast-rotating cases is not direct, the actual evolution of the $^2f$ may be somewhat different from that presented in this paper.